den-materials/php-wordpress/README.md

 1. Fill out the info on the next page and click "Install Wordpress"
 1. Click "Log In"
 1. Log In
+1. The frontend of your will be visible at http://localhost:8888/

 ## Notable GUI Elements